kareem2002-k/Resturant-App/README.md

 ## Acknowledgements

-Special thanks to [Name](https://github.com/username) for their contribution to this project.
+Special thanks to ITI inistitution by heling go through the learning phase of IOS development.

 ## Contact

-For any inquiries or questions, please contact us at [email@example.com](mailto:email@example.com).
+For any inquiries or questions, please contact us at [kareemsamir166@gmail.com].